Global Health's commitment to your privacy

-We will only record your email address if you send us a message, you subscribe to a mailing list such as our media alert service or you include it in any of your Global Health accounts.
-Your personal information will be added to our mailing list(s) when you opt in or register to receive our electronic newsletters.
+We will only record your email address if you send us a message, you subscribe to a mailing list or alert service or you include it in any of your Global Health accounts.
+Your personal information will be added to our mailing list(s) when you opt in or register to receive our electronic communications.

 Review of Personal Information

-You have the right to access any personal information we hold about you and the right to correct that information if it is inaccurate.
+Subject to the exceptions that are set out in the Australian Privacy Principles, you may access any personal information we hold about you and have the right to correct that information if it is inaccurate.